EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Windows-Admin-Center.md

 1. On page Send diagnostic data to Microsoft, select your preferred option and click **Next**.
 1. On page Ready to install, verify all options and click **Install**.

     Wait for the installation to complete.
-This should take about a minute.
+This should take less than a minute.

 1. On page Completing the Windows Admin Center (v2) Setup Wizard, click to clear **Start Windows Admin Center: https://admincenter.ad.adatum.com:443** and click **Finish**.
 1. In C:\Windows\system32\cmd.exe, start the service **windowsadmincenter**